by Nikeeta Singh and Dr Darius Singh, Founders and Directors of Chrysalis Group

 In fact, it can significantly impact on a teacher’s health, well-being and energy levels too, and you can definitely sense this all once you step just two steps inside any centre.

-Having designed and built nationally award winning centres in our group for our innovative teaching and learning spaces and environments, we know that (much like a new home) once the building plans and playground spaces have been defined and drawn up, this is the permanent canvass for the rest of all time, that teachers will be expected to magically create imaginative, inspirational and innovative activities on a day to day basis.
+Our founders and directors Nikeeta Singh and Dr Darius Singh had the vision for “childcare like never seen before” and to design nationally award winning centres> They know that (much like a new home) once the building plans and playground spaces have been defined and drawn up, this becomes a permanent canvass for the rest of all time, and if this teaching and learning environment is not done correctly this can put tremendous pressure on teachers to have to create imaginative, inspirational and innovative activities on a day to day basis.

 While it is unfortunate to drive around town sometimes and see crammed-up, warehouse-style, cookie-cutter, “investor” signatures all over what they call “child care centres”, we want to focus on those “good-sort” centre owners whose hearts and passions are in the right place and who commit to creating “wow” factor places that inspire children, parents and teachers to want to belong to and feel proud of.

-Hence, after 7 long years in the making of our Chrysalis Group of Early Learning Centres, and after much encouragement from the community who have heard our story, we want to tell you the “behind the scenes” passions, messages and meanings in each of our centres.
+Hence, since the makings in 2010 of our Chrysalis Group of Early Learning Centres, and after much encouragement from the community who have heard our story, we want to tell you the “behind the scenes” passions, messages and meanings in each of our centres.
 These have all helped shape our centre environments that judging award panelists and other professionals from around the world have commended us on.

 Our group of unique and meaningfully named centres…

-Chrysalis (Rosebank Rd, West Auckland), Magic Kingdom (Blockhouse Bay), Milky Way (Newmarket), and Fern Garden (Tauranga) – pride themselves for giving children more amazing natural environments and more opportunities that we ever had growing up.
+Chrysalis Early Learning Centre (Rosebank Rd, West Auckland), Magic Kingdom Childcare (Blockhouse Bay), Milky Way Childcare (Newmarket), and Fern Garden Preschool (Tauranga) and Gaia (Earth) Forest Preschool (Manurewa, South Auckland) – pride themselves for giving children more amazing natural environments and more opportunities that we ever had growing up.
 Our ultimate goal is to launch the steepest trajectories in each child’s social, emotional, physical, and cognitive development before they enter the unprecedented pressures and paces of the new “consumer age” and new “hybrid digital” age that have been created for them over the recent generations.

 The moment you click on our website the first phrase will make you wonder what we mean by “childcare like never seen before”.
 This is a genuine statement that parents and education professionals have repeatedly told us, so let’s have an in-depth look at why they believe you haven’t seen anything like our centres before, and why our child care designs are the talk of the town (and internationally), and how our carefully thought and planned environments provide enriched learning experiences for your child.